joomcode/redispipe/README.md

 BenchmarkParallelGetSet/redispipe-8        5000000     1435 ns/op    168 B/op     8 allocs/op
 ```

-You can see couple of things:
+You can see a couple of things:
 - first, redispipe has highest performance in Parallel benchmarks,
-- second, redispipe has lower performance for single-threaded case.
+- second, redispipe has lower performance for single-threaded cases.

 That is true: redispipe trades latency for throughput.
 Every single request has additional
 latency for hidden batching in a connector.
 But thanks to batching, more requests can be sent